Pregabalin

 Can I get pregabalin for epilepsy for free?

 Yes, if you have epilepsy, you’re entitled to free prescriptions for all your medicines, not just epilepsy ones.
-You just need to fill in the FP92A medical exemption certificate form and get your doctor to sign it and send it off.
+You just need to fill in the FP92A medical exemption certificate form and get your doctor or pharmacist to sign it and send it off.

 Are there similar medicines to pregabalin?

 Gabapentin, also known as Neurontin, is like pregabalin and can be used for epilepsy and nerve pain, as well as migraines.
 However, there are differences between them, and gabapentin is usually taken in different doses.
-Your doctor will explain everything you need to know if you’re changing from pregabalin to gabapentin.
+Your doctor or pharmacist will explain everything you need to know if you’re changing from pregabalin to gabapentin.

 Can I drive or ride a bike while taking pregabalin?